Location

 Result

-A stunning and iconic development, the area has now become the home to the Design Centre for the North and Marshalls are proud that its products are considered in keeping with this landmark highdesign development.
+The BALTIC and The Sage Gateshead have acted as catalysts for the regeneration of Gateshead Quays, attracting further redevelopment of the area.
+The area has become the home to the Design Centre for the North, and Marshalls is proud that its products are considered in keeping with this landmark high-design development.

 Live Chat